devopsarr/whisparr-go/whisparr/docs/IndexerConfigApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetConfigIndexerByIdRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetIndexerConfigByIdRequest struct via the builder pattern

 Name | Type | Description  | Notes